Dawe000/agent0-ts/README.md

 # Agent0 SDK

-TypeScript SDK for agent portability, discovery and trust based on ERC-8004.

-Agent0 is the SDK for agentic economies.
+Agent0 is the TypeScript SDK for agentic economies.
 It enables agents to register, advertise their capabilities and how to communicate with them, and give each other feedback and reputation signals.
 All this using blockchain infrastructure (ERC-8004) and decentralized storage, enabling permissionless discovery without relying on proprietary catalogues or intermediaries.

 ## What Does Agent0 SDK Do?

-Agent0 SDK v0.2 enables you to:
+Agent0 SDK v0.21 enables you to:

 - **Create and manage agent identities** - Register your AI agent on-chain with a unique identity, configure presentation fields (name, description, image), set wallet addresses, and manage trust models with x402 support
 - **Advertise agent capabilities** - Publish MCP and A2A endpoints, with automated extraction of MCP tools and A2A skills from endpoints